A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Design Goals

+From the challenges discussed in \autoref{sec:problems}, we identify our design goals using our team's expertise, which includes ML, VA, and fiber tract visualization.
+The resulting design goals below inform our choice of methodology in \autoref{sec:methods}.

-\item[DG1] \textbf{Guided analysis based on 3 modalities.} To facilitate an effective workflow, our system should help the user prioritize more salient (\textbf{a}) regions, (\textbf{b}) features, and (\textbf{c}) to pragmatically choose subjects for detailed analysis. \textbf{d}.
-The regions and features should be standard and interpretable so that experts can more easily grasp the physiological basis, assimilate existing literature, and make hypothesis. \textbf{e}.
+\textbf{DG 1: Guided analysis based on three modalities.} The brain fiber data is multifaceted.
+It contains multiple features per space-time location.
+As shown in \autoref{fig:Extraction}, features extracted from the data are also high dimensional and multifaceted (e.g., features from diffusion tensors and fiber tracts).
+To facilitate an effective workflow, with computational analysis support (specifically ML), our system should help the user prioritize more salient (1) features, (2) regions, and (3) subjects to choose data subsets for detailed analysis.
+The regions and features should be standard and interpretable so that experts can easily grasp the physiological basis, assimilate existing literature, and make hypotheses.
 Due to a large feature space relative to the number of scans, we must strive to avoid overfitting, reduce ranking instability, and highlight the uncertainties.

-\item[DG2] \textbf{Quality visualization of brain fibers.} For anatomical understanding, visual analysis of the fiber tracts and salient variables in the physical space is required.
-The rendering should be effective at showing structure, while also efficient enough to interactively render multiple large fiber sets simultaneously.
+\textbf{DG 2: Quality visualization of brain fibers.} For anatomical understanding, VA of the fiber tracts and salient variables in the physical space is required.
+High-quality graphics rendering can help understand the spatial relations of brain fibers.
+While the rendering should be effective at showing the structure, it should be also efficient enough to interactively render multiple large fiber sets.

-\item[DG3] \textbf{Modalities for comparison.} Besides the explorative modalities that zero in on objects of interest, there are also multiple modalities for comparison of those interesting objects.
-These comparisons can help experts to relate the diverse and uncertain data in support of hypothesis development.
-Targets for comparison include: group trends, group trends vs. individuals, multiple individual subjects, individual subjects over time, and correlations between variables.
-Furthermore, since we explore these facets based on estimated salience, we should also highlight their relationships to the driving predictive models.
+\textbf{DG 3: Modalities for comparison.} To address the hypothesis generation, it is fundamental to perform the comparison of different subjects and/or groups with different modalities and time steps.
+Through the comparison, experts can relate diverse aspects to clinical outcomes (e.g., healthy vs PD).
+As we utilize ML for the comparison, the system should also depict the relationships between data and the prediction.

-\item[DG4] \textbf{Easy non-linear exploration.} Due to the large number of features, fiber tracts, and subjects, diverse aspects could be explored.
-The analytical process may proceed and change according to different patterns that emerge or knowledge that is discovered during the analysis.
-Therefore, our system should provide an intuitive and fully interactive UI to serve the neuroscientists' changing analytics needs.
+\textbf{DG 4: Easy non-linear exploration.} Due to a large number of features, fiber tracts, and subjects, diverse aspects could be explored.
+The analytical process may proceed and change according to emerged patterns or discovered knowledge during the analysis.
+Therefore, our system should provide an intuitive and fully interactive UI to serve the neuroscientists' changing analysis needs.